adgeli/Always_Attend_VR/README.md

 The repo contains the project files exported from ```Glitch```.
 The user has the option to import this repository from ```GitHub``` to their personal ```Glitch``` accounts to view the code and remix their own.

+If users prefer to view the project code directly, please follow this [link](https://glitch.com/edit/#!/alwaysattendvr)

+Additionally, the live application can be viewed.
+Please follow this [link](https://alwaysattendvr.glitch.me)

 ## Design Reflection

 ![desing_gif](Images/design_gif.gif)